ShumpeiYamakawa/FSUJENA_2025_species_determination/README.md

 # Environmental DNA (eDNA) Metabarcoding

-Hi, this is description and script that we will use in the practical course.
-I prepared some tasks for those who have already had the skills for Linux or experienced this kind of analysis.
+In this course, you will learn species identification methods based on sequence information, with a particular focus on environmental DNA (eDNA) metabarcoding.
+The course is divided into three sessions.
+On Days 1 and 2, the principles and analysis methods of eDNA metabarcoding will be introduced step by step through hands-on exercises.
+On Day 3, you will apply the methods you have learned to identify species from raw data in a practical exercise, aiming to improve their technical skills.

 ## Contents

-**Day 0 (-13.06)**
+**Day 0 (-13.06, before the course begins)**

-1. Installing the software using command line before acutal classes
+・Software installation via the command line

+・**See Day0_setting.md and Day0.pdf**

 **Day 1 (13.06)**

-1. Overview of the eDNA metabarcoding analysis
+・Overview of eDNA metabarcoding analysis

-2. Metabarcoding analysis 1: Getting the amplicon sequences from raw data 1
+・Metabarcoding Analysis 1: Extracting amplicon sequences from raw data

 **Day 2 (20.06)**

-1. Metabarcoding analysis 2: Annotation of the amplicon sequences
+・Metabarcoding Analysis 2: Annotating the amplicon sequences

-2. Metabarcoding analysis 3: Making an annotation table
+・Metabarcoding Analysis 3: Creating an annotation table

 **Day 3 (27.06)**

-1.
+・Practical exercise: Species identification from raw data using learned methods

 ## Materials

-The scripts and files which will be used in the course have been uploaded in this github page.
-The slides are also available in
+The scripts, slides, and files that will be used in the course have been uploaded to this GitHub page.

 **Day 0**

-Script and description: Day_0.md
+Script and description: Day0_setting.md

-Slides:
+Slides: Day0.pdf

 **Day 1**

-Script and description: Day_1_2_DADA2_analysis.md
+Script and description: Day1_DADA2_analysis.md (not uploaded yet)

+Slides: Day1.pdf (not uploaded yet)

 Files:
 Sample5_L001_R1_001.fastq.gz